Ennis, TX 2022

 What Do Texas Bluebonnet Festivals Provide?

-If this is your first bluebonnet festival, you’re in for a treat.
+You’re in for a treat if this is your first bluebonnet festival.
 Small towns know how to bring their communities together, and an outdoor event in spring is the perfect opportunity.
-No matter which small-town festival you choose to attend (because most are on the second weekend of April), you’ll be surrounded by happy festival fans, beautiful countryside, and of course, fields of bluebonnets.
+No matter which small-town festival you choose to attend (because most are on the second weekend of April), you’ll be surrounded by happy festival fans, beautiful countryside, and fields of bluebonnets.
 All festivals are suitable for the whole family.
 Look for towns to have their celebration on Main Street in downtown areas.
 Main Street seems to be the area where most festivals and events happen.

-Most Bluebonnet Festivals will have food vendors and food trucks that offer delicious local foods, fantastic wines at a few, live entertainment, lots of shopping for Bluebonnet decor, and lots of activities.
+Most Bluebonnet Festivals will have food vendors and food trucks that offer delicious local foods, fantastic wines at a few, live entertainment, lots of shopping for Bluebonnet decor, and many activities.
 There is something to please the entire family.

 The main question I get from Texans and non-Texans is:

 Well, let me help answer that with these festival dates.
-There are only 5 Bluebonnet Festivals in Texas that I found.
-But bluebonnets mixed with Indian blankets are all up and down I-35.
+I found only five Bluebonnet Festivals in Texas, but bluebonnets mixed with Indian blankets are all over I-35.

 April offers many festivals all over Lone Star State to celebrate the days of Blue.
 Below, we have shared the ones we know are happening this year.
 Don’t see your favorite?
 Tweet us at @TxTravelTalk, and let us know where you get your bluebonnet fix in Texas.
 I’m so excited to see our Texas highways filled with bluebonnets.